Mihaila-Tiberiu/TashManagerApp/README.md

 # Prerequisites:

-- Have git installed
+- Have Git installed
 - Have PHP and composer installed
-- Have docker installed
+- Have Docker installed

 # To set up the project: